kykyjiji/Troubleshooting/Troubleshooting.md

 ### Frequently Asked Questions:
 Q. Is there an easier way to install toriptables2 without all the command-line hacking?

 A. Not at this time.
-Hopefully in the future the kali gods will add toriptables2 to [Kali Linux repo](https://bugs.kali.org/view.php?id=3983).
+Hopefully in the future the Kali Gods will add toriptables2 to [Kali Linux repo](https://bugs.kali.org/view.php?id=3983).

 Q. I was looking for something that's easy to install and give anonymity and work on Windows.